M

 The results are very rewarding, and you can learn a lot about your students’ personalities, which you can reflect on later to tailor your lessons to your students.

-ESL warm-up activities, no matter for which age, level, or group size, lead up to a fun, successful, meaningful lesson that your students will get more out of.
-Warm-ups give your students a chance to use the English they’ve learned so far, to review, and to experiment with new expressions — plus, they’re loads of fun!
+ESL warm-up activities, no matter which age, level, or group size, lead up to a fun, successful, meaningful lesson that your students will get more out of.
+Warm-up games for the English class give your students a chance to use the English they’ve learned so far, to review, and to experiment with new expressions – plus, they’re loads of fun.